Reincarnated (TV series): Cast

-Production history
+Production

 The TV series was written by Wong and other screenwriters, with a novelisation being written after the TV series became popular.

 The series was filmed on a "live shoot" basis, with episodes being filmed only very shortly before airing, on a five episodes per week, one episode each weekday basis.
 When the series became popular it made a star of lead actor Norman Chui and Chui became the subject of a courtship by movie studios who offered him lucrative and prestigious film roles.
 Differences arose on set between the production team and Tsui which resulted in Tsui walking off set and refusing to film.
 The upshot of this was that the role of Wan Fei Yeung was given to another actor, this being explained away by the in story device of the protagonist receiving a new face when he was reincarnated by the cocoon of the Wudang qi manual.

 Reincarnated was a popular and ratings success for RTV, in response TVB brought forward the airing of their own wuxia drama Chor Lau-heung and scheduled it directly against Reincarnated.
 As a counter spoiling tactic RTV created their own Chu Liuxiang analog, It Takes a Thief, and scheduled it to run on weekends before TVB's weekday broadcasts.

 At this time the home videocassette recorder was beginning to gain mass market acceptance and the desire to watch both RTV's and TVB's offerings helped spur their acceptance in Hong Kong and in Chinese communities abroad.